medblocks/openfhir-plugin-api/README.md

 ## Overview

-This API defines the extension points for plugins that convert between OpenEHR and FHIR formats.
+This API defines the extension points for plugins that convert between OpenEHR and FHIR formats, enabling interoperability between healthcare systems that use different data standards.

 ## Requirements